 Short Breakdown of the Liver Cleanse

-- Day 5: Consume a Liver Cleanse Soup during the final day (more details here), and at night flush your liver using a combination of 1 tablespoon of Epsom salt plus water, followed an hour and a half later with ¾ cup of extra virgin olive oil.
+- Day 5 — Pre-flush: In the evening, you will prep your liver for tomorrow’s flush using a combination of 1 tablespoon of Epsom salt combined with water, followed two hours later with 6 ounces of extra virgin olive oil.
+Then get some rest overnight.

 The Liver’s Location & Design

+Before doing a liver cleanse, it is important to understand what the liver is and all of the necessary functions it performs.
 Inside your body, the liver sits primarily on the right side.
 It spans across the top of the abdominal cavity, above your stomach and below your diaphragm, leaning down towards the right kidney.
 This vital organ is soft and rubbery with a reddish-brown color, weighs about three pounds, and contains one pint of blood at any given moment.
-It is triangular and consists of two primary lobes made up of 1,000 lobules.
-These tiny lobules contain small tubes that are connected to larger tubes which form the common hepatic duct.
-This duct is responsible for transporting bile made by the liver to the gallbladder and the first part of the small intestine known as the duodenum.
+It is triangular and consists of two primary lobes made up of 1,000 tiny lobules that are part of the hepatic duct.
+This duct transports bile made by the liver to the gallbladder and the duodenum, the first part of the small intestine.

 Functions of the Liver